matter-labs/zinc/zinc-book/src/04-smart-contracts/00-overview.md

 # Smart contracts

-A Zinc smart contract consists of the entry file `<contract_name>.zn`, where the contract itself is declared, and many module files, which can be imported into the main file.
+A Zinc smart contract consists of the entry file `main.zn`, where the contract itself is declared, and zero or more modules, whose contents can be imported into the main file.

 ## Example